undeconstructed/lek-retejo/content/lernu.md

   {{< lang en >}}
 ## Courses

 We love [kursaro.net](http://kursaro.net).
-These courses were started by a member of the London club, and are taught be skilled esperantists, over the Internet, to people across the world.
+These courses were started by a member of the London club, and are taught by skilled esperantists, over the Internet, to people across the world.
 If you want to learn from a teacher, with group lessions, this is for you.

 If you are progressing, then perhaps you would like to speak with teachers from the around the world, who can help you with both instruction and an opportunity to speak in a low-pressure environment.
 You are looking for [Ekparolu!](../ekparolu)
   {{< /lang >}}